 Set up outgoing email settings

-This article describes how to set up a custom email sender address for your production marketplace.
+This article describes how to set up a custom email sender address for your live marketplace.

 Table of Contents